 Professor Patrick Del Duca teaches International Finance at UCLA School of Law.
-Patrick Del Duca is a seasoned international business lawyer and an expert in cross-border financial and commercial transactions, distressed debt restructuring and infrastructure development.
+He is a seasoned international business lawyer and an expert in cross-border financial and commercial transactions, distressed debt restructuring and infrastructure development.
 He has written, edited or translated seven books and over 30 articles on various aspects of transnational business and finance, comparative law (with special reference to European and Latin American law), and environmental law.
-He serves as Co-Chair of the Mexico Committee of the American Bar Association’s International Law Section, and is a member of the Pacific Council on International Policy.
-He is a member of the Graduate Group for the International Commercial Law LL.M.
-Program at UC Davis School of Law, a program in which he also lectures.
-He practices law from Los Angeles as a partner of Zuber & Taillieu LLP.
+He is a member of the ABA’s Latin America Law Initiative Council, supporting rule of law reform efforts, and of the Pacific Council on International Policy.
+He serves as the Publications Officer of the ABA Section of International Law.
+He practices law from Los Angeles as a partner of Zuber, Lawler & Del Duca LLP.

 He is trained in common law, having earned a J.D. degree from Harvard Law School, and civil law, having earned a laurea in giurisprudenza from the Università di Bologna law faculty.
 He received a Ph.D. in law from the European University Institute in Florence, Italy.
 He earned a Diplôme des Etudes Approfondies en Economie Publique des Transports et de l’Aménagement du Territoire from the Université de Lyon II, Faculté de Sciences Économiques.
 He is a graduate of Harvard College (B.A.).
 Following law school, he clerked for Judge Alfred T. Goodwin of the U.S. Court of Appeals for the Ninth Circuit, and then for Justice Antonio La Pergola of the Corte Costituzionale in Rome.